Harmonic-Percussive-Bandwidth-Extension/Harmonic-Percussive-Bandwidth-Extension.github.io/_pages/home.md

   overlay_color: "#000"
   overlay_filter: "0.6"
 #   overlay_image: /images/particles.jpg
-excerpt: #"Soft Disentanglement in Frequency Bands for Neural Audio Codecs"
+excerpt: #"Harmonic-Percussive Disentangled Neural Audio Codec for Bandwidth Extension"
 ---

-Welcome to this demo website, in which we display examples of reconstructions / inpaintings we obtained thanks to the model introduced in the paper "Soft Disentanglement in Frequency Bands for Neural Audio Codecs", that has been submitted to EUSIPCO 2025.
+Welcome to this demo website, in which we display examples of extended signals we obtained thanks to the models introduced in the paper "Harmonic-Percussive Disentangled Neural Audio Codec for Bandwidth Extension", that has been submitted to ICLR 2026.
 These excerpts are displayed in [Audio Examples](./audio.md).

 # Abstract

 <html>
 <div style="text-align: justify">
 <p>
-In neural-based audio feature extraction, ensuring that representations capture disentangled information is crucial for model interpretability.
-However, existing disentanglement methods often rely on assumptions that are highly dependent on data characteristics or specific tasks.
-In this work, we introduce a generalizable approach for learning disentangled features within a neural architecture.
-Our method applies spectral decomposition to time-domain signals, followed by a multi-branch audio codec that operates on the decomposed components.
-Empirical evaluations demonstrate that our approach achieves better reconstruction and perceptual performance compared to a state-of-the-art baseline while also offering potential advantages for inpainting tasks.
+Neural audio codecs have emerged as effective feature extractors, providing discrete latent representations that can be modeled with language models for audio generation and processing.
+We address the task of bandwidth extension by leveraging the structure of these representations.
+Our approach disentangles codec latents through a spectrally informed harmonic–percussive decomposition and performs token prediction with a transformer language model.
+Experiments demonstrate that our method achieves superior reconstruction quality compared to state-of-the-art baselines, as measured by standard objective metrics.
 </p>

 </div>
 </html>

-*Index Terms - Neural Audio Codec, Disentanglement, Frequency Decomposition, Inpainting*
+*Index Terms - Neural Audio Codec, Disentanglement, Harmonic-Percussive Decomposition, Bandwidth Extension*